ViiSiX/ViiSiX/content/blog/12-create-swarm-cluster.md

 +++
 author = "Tu A. Nguyen"
 date = "2017-06-26T16:28:33+07:00"
-summary = "In this guide, I will show you how to create a Docker Swarm cluster using docker-machine and Oracle VirtualBox" title = "Get your hand dirty with Docker Swarm - Part I" keywords = ["viisix", "docker", "swarm"] feature_image = "" feature_image_v_adjust = 12.5
+summary = "In this guide, I will show you how to create a Docker Swarm cluster using docker-machine and Oracle VirtualBox." title = "Get your hand dirty with Docker Swarm - Part I" keywords = ["viisix", "docker", "swarm", "docker swarm"] feature_image = "logo/docker-swarm.png" feature_image_v_adjust = 22.5

 +++
-# Installation
+## Installation

 Oracle VirtualBox: Download and install the package [here](https://www.virtualbox.org/wiki/Downloads).